PAAC Program Introduction

 Each level of certification has a required field activity or project to be completed on the participant's own time.
-He/she may work independently or volunteer for ongoing projects.
+Individuals may work independently or volunteer for ongoing projects.
 Documentation of these field activities must be given to the State Coordinator to register credit for each level of certification.
-Copies of time sheets and a letter of verification from the supervising archaeologist will be considered acceptable documentation.
-A participant wishing to have previous field experience evaluated for credit as he/she starts the program, should complete the Record of Previous Experience.
-The document will be evaluated by the PAAC Board.
+Copies of timesheets and a letter of verification from the supervising archaeologist will be considered acceptable documentation.
+A participant wishing to have previous field experience evaluated for credit before starting the program, should submit said experience to be evaluated by the PAAC Board.

 Individuals wishing to participate in the program without striving for certification may do so under an audit category.
 Auditors will pay the materials fee but will not take the course examination.
 The number of auditors in any class is restricted to no more than half of the total number of class participants.
 An auditor must state in writing that he/she wishes to audit.
 If a person decides to change his/her status (try for certification or change to an audit), he/she must make that decision before the half-way point in a given class.